|Translate into your language!|

 Sometimes the Goddess Fortuna holds a wheel to show the turning of fate and fortune, a ships rudder, gently guiding our direction, or the reins of a horse She guides and whose companionship protects and defends.

 The Goddess Fortuna may sometimes appear blindfolded.
 Perhaps She hears our prayers, and sees our best solutions more clearly in the mind’s eye, without the distractions of the real world.

 The Goddess Fortuna, throughout the ages, has brought many people hope for all kinds of blessings of good fortune.
 It is our hope that these pictures and stories of the Goddess Fortuna will bring you inspiration, and a kind, gentle and meaningful image on which to focus for oracular guidance, honoring the divine feminine, or spiritual worship.

 Temple of Fortuna dot com is a 501(c)(3) tax exempt public charity in the United States of America.
 International subscriptions welcome.

-This website includes stories, history, mythology, and photographs of architecture and art about the Goddess Fortuna gleaned from years of research, and originally inspired by the websites of The Goddess, Nova Roma, and Thalia Took.
+This website includes stories, history, mythology, and photographs of architecture and art about the Goddess Fortuna gleaned from years of research, and originally inspired by many websites.
 Photographs on this website are the property of Temple of Fortuna dot com, adapted from the public domain, donated, or used with permission.
 Donated and public domain images may be enhanced with photo editing software provided by the website of LunaPic.

 Temple of Fortuna dot com (and the Sanctuary of Temple of Fortuna dot com) Cookies Policy